maxng07/ted-gui/README.md

 <h2>Licensing </h2>
 All RIGHTS RESERVED.

-TED-GUI uses a GO package for AES-GCMSIV which has a copyright license as part of BoringSSL.
+TED-GUI also uses a GO package for AES-GCMSIV which has a copyright license as part of BoringSSL.
 The copyright notice as is below

 /* Copyright (c) 2017, Google Inc. *